7 Kubota L3560 Problems and Quick Solutions

 To fix the black fumes issue, we recommend replacing the fuel you’ve been using with clean, quality fuel.
 Also, check for a clogged filter and install a good one.

-Lastly, ensure the fuel in the tank is not too much—it needs to be at the correct level.
+Lastly, ensure the fuel in the tank is not too much—it must be at the correct level.

 We also recommend unclogging the air filter because a clogged one prevents proper fuel combustion, causing the machine to produce black smoke.